vic-ma/howtodismantle.github.io/_posts/2024-11-02-Pimp-my-GETT-How-to-integrate-the-GETT-Blackline-Smart-Panel-PC-with-Peakboard.md

 ![image](/assets/2024-11-02/050.png)

-Let's assume we want to have the buttons to be lighted with a white border.
-And we want the border to turn into orange when the corresponding screen is activated.
-So let's check how to do the color change.
-The screenshot shows how to call the function SetMultipleKeyColor.
-We need to to set the color to white (hey code FFFFFF) for the five inactive buttons and one to orange for the active one (color code FFA500).
-There's a [web page](https://www.rapidtables.com/convert/color/hex-to-rgb.html) for converting colors into Hex codes, in case we don't know which code to use.
+Let's say we want to give the buttons a white border.
+And we want the border to turn orange when the corresponding screen is activated.

+The following screenshot shows how to call the `SetMultipleKeyColor` function.
+We set the five inactive buttons to white (color code `#FFFFFF`).
+And we set the active one to orange (color code `#FFA500`).

+Also, here's a website for [converting hex codes and RGB values](https://www.rapidtables.com/convert/color/hex-to-rgb.html).

 ![image](/assets/2024-11-02/060.png)

-In our sample pbmx we can see, that the color change doesn't take place immediately in the moment the activation of the screen happens.
-The reason for this is the it always takes some factions of second until the screen builds up.
-So we use the Activation event of a screen to actually activate a timer of 300ms.
-And then do the actualy color change when the timer is event is fired.
+In our script, we don't change the color at the exact same time that we change the screen.
+We use the Activation event of a screen to start a timer of 300ms.
+And after that timer expires, we change the colors.
 So in reality the screen shows up in the same moment the actual color change of the button takes place.

+The reason for this is that it always takes some factions of a second before the screen loads.

 ![image](/assets/2024-11-02/070.png)